-Lauren England joined the CMCI Department in 2021.
-Prior to this, she was a Baxter Fellow in Creative Economies at the University of Dundee (2020-21) and taught on the MA Arts & Cultural Management in the CMCI Department (2019-20).
-Her PhD (2016-2019) on craft higher education and sustainable business development in the UK was conducted in the CMCI Department in collaboration with Crafts Council UK.
+Dr Lauren England joined the CMCI Department in 2021.
+Prior to this, she was a Baxter Fellow in Creative Economies at the University of Dundee.
+Her PhD (2016-2019) on craft higher education and sustainable business development in the UK was conducted in the CMCI Department at King’s, in collaboration with Crafts Council UK.

-She is currently researching the impact of COVID-19 on creative cities and creative economies.
-Lauren has received funding from the Urban Studies Foundation, the British Academy and is currently a New Scholars Creative Ecologies Fellow with Bristol & Bath Creative R&D.
+She is currently researching the development of sustainable creative economies in Africa, with a focus on fashion and craft.
+Lauren has received funding from the Arts and Humanities Research Council (AHRC), the British Academy, Urban Studies Foundation, and Bristol & Bath Creative R&D (AHRC).

 - Craft entrepreneurship and the organisation of craft firms

 - Sustainability and creative enterprises and ecologies

 - Cultural and Creative Industries in developing economies, focusing on Africa

 - Higher education and the creative economy, including pedagogical practices and creative graduates